Handling Oversized RLS STRING Field of Concatenated IDs (>2047 chars)

 Welcome to the community!

-Quick Suite enforces a field length limit of 2047 Unicode characters for any value in a SPICE dataset, including fields used in permissions (RLS) datasets for row level security.
+Quick enforces a field length limit of 2047 Unicode characters for any value in a SPICE dataset, including fields used in permissions (RLS) datasets for row level security.
 Fields longer than this are truncated during ingestion, so having a single field with several hundred comma separated IDs easily exceeds this maximum, causing issues with filtering and data security.

 Instead of storing all IDs in a single comma separated string per user, create multiple rows for each user ID pair.
 For example, if one user has access to 300 IDs, the permissions dataset should have 300 separate rows, each listing the user and one ID.